yixin-1024/bingx-go/README.md

 We welcome contributions to this project.
 Please fork the repository and submit a pull request with your changes.
 Ensure your code follows the existing style and includes tests where applicable.

+## Donate

+In the comment to the transaction, indicate what kind of library to BingX, then I will understand that it needs to be further developed.

+* USDT-Ton or TON: `UQD4otGPbsBePwdSL3PPnM6Qw_29AOpJnAcqOMOetZ-8OHHW`
+* USDT-TRC20: `TQwTR3oJcFtXXynBoWsh6wNSM7id8K1k2U`

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.